emmajanedrews/base-template/_posts/2017-06-07-how-we-network-your-property-before-it-hits-the-market.md

 After that, there are a few different ways to network your property.
 We do that through other agents and brokers, our internal systems, our local database, and a tool in the MLS called reverse prospecting.

-**How does reverse prospecting work?** When we have a listing, we’re able to search for other agents who have buyers in that price point.
+**How does reverse prospecting work?** When we have a listing, we’re able to search for other agents who have buyers at that price point.
 Then, we can communicate with those other agents regarding our listings.

 {% include pullquote.html %}